Hostile City Showdown (1994)

 Hostile City Showdown (1994) was the first Hostile City Showdown professional wrestling event produced by Eastern Championship Wrestling (ECW).
 It took place on June 24, 1994 in the ECW Arena in Philadelphia, Pennsylvania in the United States.

 The main event of Hostile City Showdown was a heavily promoted "dream match" between the hardcore wrestlers Cactus Jack and Sabu.
 Cactus Jack, an employee of World Championship Wrestling and then-WCW World Tag Team Champion, participated in the event as part of a talent exchange brokered between ECW and WCW by Todd Gordon and Kevin Sullivan.
 Cactus Jack suffered herniated discs during the match and subsequently developed hives over fifty percent of his body; he was briefly hospitalized.
-The bout appeared on the 2007 WWE DVD release Mick Foley: Greatest Hits & Misses.

-Although not airing on pay-per-view, in July 2019 the event was added to the WWE Network, in the ECW pay-per-view section.
+The bout between Cactus Jack and Sabu appeared on the 2007 WWE DVD release Mick Foley: Greatest Hits & Misses, while the bout between Dory Funk Jr. and Terry Funk and the Public Enemy appeared on the 2007 compilation DVD The Most Powerful Families in Wrestling.
+In 2019, the event was added to the WWE Network.